oezg/HockeyStatisticsApplication/README.md

 # HockeyStatisticsApplication
 An application for examining hockey league statistics from the NHL

+To run the application copy "all.json" and "hockey_statistics.py" and type `python3 hockey_statistics.py`.

 All the NHL player stats for the 2019-20 season are included in the file "all.json".

 The application offers these functionalities: